randhawp/DataEngChallenge/scripts/ReadMe.txt

 Further Work
-More analysis on the data can be done.
+More analysis on the data can be done like
+(a) identifying roaming devices.
+(b) identifying 2 or more devices that hang around together etc